GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 #### Anchoring the footer

-In spite of setting the page margins to 0, however, Puppeteer still needs some coaxing to get the footer flush with the bottom of the page.
+In spite of setting the page margins to 0 Puppeteer still needs some coaxing to get the footer flush with the bottom of the page.
 To force the issue set the position to relative and push the wrapper down a bit.
 Trial and error found 1.37cm worked in this instance.
 This value depends on the height of the header and will need adjusting as the latter changes.

 ```css
 .footer-wrapper {